hlmeS/hoomaluo-school/python-data-science/unit_0_setup_intro/README.md

 # Setup and Installation

-Before we can get started and dive into your first Python programming lesson, we need to install Python on your local machine.
+Before we can get started learning any programming language, we must make sure that we have the necessary tools installed first.
 While you most likely already have some version of Python installed, we want to make sure that everyone is using the same environment for development.
-That is, you will use two tools to use Python: <br>
+That is, you will use two tools in this class: <br>
 * [Jupyter notebook]() in the [Anaconda framework]() for lessons and projects
 * [PyCharm Edu]() for tutorials